i-am-aristah/i-am-aristah/README.md

 I’m Aristah — CTO of Tech Space, Full-Stack Web Developer, Android/iOS Developer, IT Consultant, Software Engineer, and Cybersecurity Specialist.
 I spend most of my time building software solutions, coding, and exploring new technologies.

-🚀 What I Do
+What I Do

-🔭 Currently working at Tech Lab Technologies as an Android/iOS Software Developer

 🤔 I build Android and iOS applications

-💥 I’m also a freelancer, developing websites, mobile apps, and custom software

-✨ Passionate about creating scalable systems and secure digital solutions
+💥 I’m also a freelancer, developing websites, mobile apps, and custom software ✨ Passionate about creating scalable systems and secure digital solutions

-📬 Contact Me
+Contact Me
 📧 Email: atsewaj@gmail.com
 📞 Phone: (+254) 704 758 343